-This essay was first published in Newsday.
 This is a column about the man accused of killing a dozen innocent people in a movie theater in Aurora, Colo.
 But you won't read his name here.

 I won't degrade our conversation with it.
 He doesn't deserve the attention, which apparently he craved.
 And potential copycats don't need the encouragement that might come from giving any more notoriety to this guy.